Neural Networks and (Virtual) Extended Formulations: Conclusions

-Clearly, the most intriguing open question is: Can $\vxc(P)$ be (much) smaller than $\xc(P)$?
+We do not see any clear evidence in either direction for the resolution of \Cref{qu:open}.
 If the answer is no, then this would imply strong lower bounds on neural networks.
-On the other hand, if the answer is yes, it implies that solving two linear programs and taking the difference is (much) more powerful than just solving one linear program.
+For that, it would even be sufficient to prove that $\xc(P)$ cannot be exponentially larger than $\vxc(P)$.
+On the other hand, if the answer to \Cref{qu:open} is yes, it would imply that solving two linear programs and taking the difference is (much) more powerful than just solving one linear program.

 In fact, we are not even aware of an example for which we can prove that $\vxc(P)<\xc(P)$.
+A first step into this direction is the result by \cite{hertrich2025arithmetic}, showing that for $P$ being the base polytope of a regular matroid on $n$ elements, $\vxc(P)\in O(n^3)$, while the best known upper bound on $\xc(P)$ is $O(n^6)$~\citep{aprile2022regular}.
+However, it is conceivable that the $\xc$ upper bound is suboptimal and there might be no actual separation.

-On the other hand, as for the usual extension complexity, we do not expect $\vxc(P)$ to be polynomial for any polytope~$P$ associated with an NP-hard optimization problem.
+As for the usual extension complexity, we do not expect $\vxc(P)$ to be polynomial for any polytope~$P$ associated with an NP-hard optimization problem.
 An obvious, but seemingly challenging approach to lower-bound virtual extension complexity is to take any previously successful method for lower-bounding extension complexity and try to adapt it such that it also works in the virtual case.
+Most such approaches in the literature rely on the theorem by \citet{yannakakis1991expressing} stating that $\xc(P)$ equals the nonnegative rank of the slack matrix.
+Therefore, a first step would be to establish a similar, even if weaker, characterization of $\vxc(P)$ in terms of the slack matrix.
+Beyond this, we think the most promising route might be to focus on lower bounds based on counting arguments, similar to~\cite{rothvoss2013some}, with the aim to obtain an analogue of \Cref{thm:xc-matroid} for $\vxc$.

-We hope that this paper inspires researchers to answer this question: Are two LPs better than one?
+To summarize, we hope that this paper inspires researchers to find out: Are two LPs better than one?